luminovang/documentation/commands/text-util.md

 **Return Value:**

-`array&lt;int,mixed&gt;` - Return largest line from text and it length.
+`array<int,mixed>` - Returns the longest line as the first element and its length as the second element.